 If you’re new to the Mail app on Mac or simply haven’t noticed, there’s a handy feature called Smart Addresses.
-Smart Addresses will display the name of your email recipient instead of their name and email address combination.
+As mentioned, Smart Addresses will display the name of your email recipient instead of their name and email address combination.

 This is a convenient feature to use for easily recognizing and selecting your recipients.
 And if you send an email to a large group, you can clearly see all recipients by just their names.

-So now that we’ve explained what Smart Addresses in Mail are, we’ll show you how to enable and use them.
+Now that we’ve explained what Smart Addresses in Mail are, we’ll show you how to enable and use them.

-Enable Smart Addresses in Mac Mail
+Enable Smart Addresses in the Mail app on Mac

-2) Select the Viewing tab at the top.
+2. Select the Viewing tab at the top.

-3) Check the box for Use Smart Addresses.
+3. Check the box for Use Smart Addresses.

 Now you’ll notice that when you add recipients to your email, only their name will display rather than their name and email address.